-There are no small businesses affected by the proposed rules.
+There are no statewide compliance costs of the rule amendments on businesses or groups.
 Those affected are individuals who are engaged in the practice of physical therapy.

 A. Identify the businesses or groups who will be directly affected by, bear the cost of, or directly benefit from the proposed rules.